daniel-lgs/us-states-game/README.md

 ## Usage

 You can download the project and run the main file as long as you have Python installed.
+You also need to have the [Pandas library installed in Python](https://pandas.pydata.org/docs/getting_started/install.html).
 You just have to try to guess the name of the next state until you don't know anymore.

 https://user-images.githubusercontent.com/122944322/224904637-14b92096-f346-40c4-880f-b23d27e65fe9.mp4